17 Amazon Prime Benefits You Might Not Know About

 Enjoy Prime Music and Prime Video subscriptions

 Like Spotify, Prime Music is an ad-free and on-demand music streaming service, included in your Prime membership.
 The more music you play, the better Prime Music will be at selecting your preferences and building playlists that might interest you.
 For an additional $7.99 per month ($79 annually), Prime members can also subscribe to Amazon Music Unlimited and gain access to over 50 million songs.
 Without a Prime membership, you could expect to pay $9.99 per month for access to Amazon Music Unlimited.
 You can also stream this service on the Amazon Echo, Echo Plus, and Echo Dot for in-home entertainment.
+And if you’re curious, here’s the difference between Amazon Music and Spotify.

 Likewise, Prime Video is a virtual warehouse of great TV shows, movies, and award-winning original Amazon Studios content.
 With Prime Video, you can stream shows or movies to your Kindle, Fire TV, laptop, and more.